mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 platform type in Oracle Cloud Infrastructure (OCI), deploying providers' Cloud Controller Manager (CCM).

-The installation method used in this guide is [agnostic](https://docs.openshift.com/container-platform/4.13/installing/installing_platform_agnostic/installing-platform-agnostic.html) adapted to the external platform type.
-The steps provide low-level details to customize the provider's components like Cloud Controller Manager (CCM).
+The guide derives from ["Installing a cluster on any platform"](https://docs.openshift.com/container-platform/4.13/installing/installing_platform_agnostic/installing-platform-agnostic.html) documentation, adapted to the external platform type.
+The steps provide low-level details to customize Oracle's components like CCM.

 This guide is organized into three sections:

-- Section 1: Create infrastructure resources (Network, DNS, and Load Balancer), mostly required by OCI CCM configuration.
+- Section 1: Create infrastructure resources (Network, DNS, and Load Balancer), mostly required before OCI CCM configuration.
 - Section 2: Create OpenShift configurations with customized resources (OCI CCM)
 - Section 3: Create the compute nodes and review the installation

-If you are exploring how to customize OpenShift platform external type with CCM, without deploying the whole cluster creation in OCI, feel free to jump to `Section 2`.
+If you are exploring how to customize the OpenShift platform external type with CCM, without deploying the whole cluster creation in OCI, feel free to jump to `Section 2`.

-Section 1 and 3 are mostly provider-specific, and it is valuable for readers exploring in detail the OCI manual deployment.
+Section 1 and 3 are mostly OCI-specific, and it is valuable for readers exploring in detail the OCI manual deployment.

 !!! tip "Automation options"